bevyengine/bevy/docs/plugins_guidelines.md

 ## General Advices for a Rust Crate

-These advices should be valid for any Rust crate.
+This advice is valid for any Rust crate.

 ### Licensing